|Nursing Program Frequently Asked Questions|

 Completion of BIO201-Human Anatomy and Physiology I and BIO202-Human Anatomy and Physiology II with a grade of “C” or better within the last five years

-Certified Nursing Assistant (C.N.A.) licensure from the state of Arizona.
-Obtaining CNA licensure means you have taken a CNA exam, submitted your finger print card and CNA license application with the state required fee.
+Licensed Nursing Assistant (L.N.A.) licensure from the state of Arizona.
+Obtaining LNA licensure means you have taken a CNA/LNA exam, submitted your finger print card and LNA license application with the state required fee.
 You must plan ahead to be sure this process is completed prior to submitting your application to the Nursing Program.
 Go to Arizona State Board of Nursing's website: www.azbn.gov for approved nursing assistant training programs.

 Appropriate scores on the HESI nursing entrance exam (see below)